mbbmbbmm/PxKeystrokesForScreencasts/README.md

 Displays Keystrokes in an overlay window.
 (Windows 8)

-Press <code>Ctrl + Shift + Alt</code> to reveal configuration options, resize, move or close the window.
+Press <code>Ctrl + Shift + LeftWin + Alt</code> to reveal configuration options, resize, move or close the window.

 Demo Video: https://www.youtube.com/watch?v=Ud3tqB8TMVc

 Screenshots below.

-This is Open Source.
-If you miss a feature, go for it and send a Pull-Request afterwards!
+This is not the original repository, but a fork!

 # Features
  - Displays special keys (volume up: 🔊⏫) and shortcuts